csl-622/KML/README.md

 ### Github-Spider
 Scrapes data from Github and stores as json files.

+### Github-Spider-Proxy-Rotated
+Github-Spider-Proxy-Rotated is an advanced version of the previous spider; it contains pipelines, middlewares, and throttling parameters, which is in the middleware and settings file.
+This spider is for advanced scraping.
+It has a bottleneck mechanism for limiting the number of HTTP requests per second, and also a technique for HTTP headers rotation.

 ### User-Agent-Spider
 Scrapes many user agent HTTP headers for Opera | Chrome | FireFox Browsers to avoid blocking of the Spider by Github.